 Step 4: Work on progressing to the goal

 Here is where you earn your keep as a sales manager.
 You need to develop a development plan for each rep to help them attain their goals.
-Are there books they can read, trainings they can attend?
+Are there books they can read, training they can attend?
 Are you riding with your reps?
 Are we doing role plays to practice common objections we receive?
-The key with working on the progress is to focus on one key thing at a time.
+The key to working on the progress is to focus on one key thing at a time.
 That way it stops you and your rep from getting distracted and off track of the ultimate goal.

 Step 5: Reward

-If you have done the first four steps and your rep has responded to your efforts, there will come a time that we have obtain our goals.
+If you have done the first four steps and your rep has responded to your efforts, there will come a time that we reach our goals.
 In some situations, this may be a few days or weeks, in other cases it may be a multi-year project.
 You need to find time to reward your reps.
 You need to understand what types of rewards mean the most to your reports and deliver those rewards to them.
-It may be as simple as telling them to take a half day off and spend it with love ones.
+It may be as simple as telling them to take a half day off and spend it with loved ones.
 It may be more personal and have them and their significant other join you and your significant other for dinner and drinks.
 Whatever those motivating actions are, know them and reward your team with them whenever possible.

 One of my most favorite managers was very good at the reward step.
 I remember a time I traveled to another territory to fulfill some commitments we made but the rep had left the company and my manager needed someone to help out.
 He asked me to help him and I did.
 When I got home from the business trip, he called me and told me to take my wife out for dinner at The Melting Pot.
 Not only was it nice to get a free dinner from him but he showed that he listens because I had told him that it was my wife and my favorite special date night restaurant.